Degrees and Certifications:

 Beginning in 2011, Moore returned to south Alabama and began teaching at Saraland High School in Saraland, AL. During his tenure, Moore taught Pre-AP English 10, English 12, and AP English Literature.
 In addition, Moore began working with the NFHS Network to provide Saraland High School with live-sports streaming of contests and events.
 Using Speech, Broadcast Journalism, and Film Editing courses; Moore began installing a similar and expanded version of the student-lead broadcast program.

-Moore began working at Robertsdale High School in 2014 serving at the pleasure of Principal Joe Roh.
-Moore taught English 11 and English 11 Honors; and for the 2015-16 school year, he will teach English 12 and English 12 Honors.
+Moore began working at Robertsdale High School in 2014.
+Moore has taught English 11 and English 11 Honors and English 12; and for the 2018-19 school year, he will teach English 12 and English 12 Honors.

 Moore prepped at East Limestone High School in Athens, AL, where he was a two-sport letter winner and served as senior-class president and SGA president.
 In his off time, Moore enjoys trash-talking pick-up basketball, rapping in the studio, and dominating others on XBox Live.